Georgetown, California

-Georgetown (formerly Growlersburg) is a census-designated place (CDP) in El Dorado County, California.
+Georgetown (formerly Growlersburg) is a census-designated place (CDP) in El Dorado County, California, United States.
 It is the northeasternmost town in the California Mother Lode.
-The population was 2,367 at the 2010 census, up from 962 in 2000.
+The population was 2,255 in the 2020 census, up from 2,367 in 2010, and 962 in 2000.
 The town is registered as California Historical Landmark #484.

 History

 Founded August 7, 1849, by George Phipps and party, Georgetown was nicknamed "Growlersburg" due to the heavy, gold-laden quartz rocks that "growled" in the miners' pants as they walked around town.
-Georgetown is named for George Phipps.
+Georgetown is named for George Washington.
 The first post office was established in 1851.

 After a disastrous fire in 1852, the old town was moved from the canyon in lower Main Street to its present site, and, unique in early-day planning, Main Street was laid out 100 ft wide, with side streets 60 ft.
 After this new reconstruction, the residents of the city proclaimed their town as the "Pride of the Mountains".

 The hub of an immensely rich gold mining area, Georgetown had a population of about three thousand from 1854 to 1856.
 As a gold rush camp, the community outlasted many other towns, because the gold found nearby was solid primary deposits, as opposed to placer deposits.
 Gold production continued until after the turn of the 20th century.

+During the Civil War the people of the town wanted to show their support for the Union.
+They raised the Stars and Stripes with the inscription "Justice and Equality" on July 4, 1861.